eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **To touch base on something**: means to make contact or have a brief discussion about a topic.
 For example: `We should touch base on the client's feedback before the meeting`. –> This means having a short talk about what the client said.

+### Prefix -un

+The prefix un- is added to adjectives **to create the opposite meaning**.

+In `unnecessary`, the base word is `necessary (meaning needed), and un- makes it mean "not needed".

+Another example: `It was an unfair decision`. – `Unfair` is the opposite of `fair, meaning not just or not equal.

 ---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>